EvanHuang7/ai-tools/README.md

 - Open 1st terminal in project and install devbox packages by running:

-  - 📌 Note: It may take a bit long to install all devbox packages if you run this cli first time.
+  > **📌 Note**: It may take a bit long to install all devbox packages if you run this cli first time.

   ```bash
   devbox install